mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     This version contains a breaking update for on-premise installations.
 We are working on the updating process of on-premise Console in order to optimize this release.
 In the meantime, you can contact your Mia Platform referent to know more about simplified release modalities.

-In order to update on-premise Console, to use these features, you have to update:
+If you have an on-premise Console installation, to use these features, you have to update:

 * Console Website @1.22.0 (`nexus.mia-platform.eu/api-console/website:1.22.0`)